 Once you have your market, how are you going to entice them?
 Time to work on a marketing plan and choose your channels.
 If you’re contacting businesses, you might want to start with email.
-An emailing system, such as Mailchimp or Hubspot, is a great place to start.
+An email marketing software, such as Square Marketing, is a great place to start.
 If you don’t have specific businesses you want to target, but you do want to hit certain industries, social media advertising could be the key.
 Through organic and paid social media posts, you can make sure you hit the right people, at the right time.
 Ensure you have an up-to-date website as well as you can use this for social media posts or to enhance your search engine optimisation with Google.

 Step Six: Keep up to date on your metrics